 - Be patient!
 It takes time to tie up and navigate through the cluster to climb up to the wharf or down to your dinghy.
 Everyone here is provisioning and even just enjoying the experience.
 We’re in the islands now.
 Leave the “we’ve got to move at hyper speed” attitude behind and enjoy the relaxed pace of life here.

 If you don’t plan to leave the immediate waterfront, which you really won’t need to, you can simply walk wherever you go.
 After weeks at sea this seems to be the preferred method by most cruisers.

 There are three magasins in town where you can restock your provisions.
 The best time to go for bread is first thing in the morning.
 If you aren’t there by 9 or 10 you probably won’t get any fresh bread.
 Late in the day or first thing in the morning after the Aranui supply ship comes in is the best time for everything else.
 Be aware, meats are quite expensive.
 We got some chicken breasts there and about passed out when we realized what we’d actually paid for them.
+It was a shocking $27 USD for two chicken breasts!
 But, then again, it’s an island and everything is being shipped here from somewhere.

 There are actually several great places to eat around the area.
 And, most of them offer free wifi which is always a bonus as internet in the Marquesas is sketchy at best.

 Given our time here we had a chance to visit several of the restaurants.
 Our favorites are: